AniSanikidze/WAAD-express.js-sample-pack/05-get-query/README.md

 # 05-GET-Query

-The application showcases parsing of queries when executing GET request on the following path: localhost:8080/users?.
+The application showcases parsing of queries when executing GET request on the following path: `localhost:8080/users?`.
 The user should provide `name` and `id` query parameters with respective values, which will be compared by the application to the users array to find the user matching provided parameters.

-If `name` and `id` parameters are nto provided application raises error.
+If `name` and `id` parameters are not provided application raises error.
 404 error is sent when both parameters ar eprovided but don't match with stored users.

-Example queries:
+The user can change the port number by creating .env file and defining PORT variable with respective port number.

+## Testing

-`GET`: `localhost:8080/users?name=user1&&id=1`
+`GET`: `localhost:8080/users?name=user1&id=1`

 `GET`: `localhost:8080/users?name=user1`

-The user can change the port number by creating .env file and defining PORT variable with respective port number.
+`GET`: `localhost:8080/users?name=undefined`

 ## .env file confirguration